gravity-ui/uikit/src/components/Card/README.md

 This parameter is used to define the type of the `Card` component.
 It allows you to customize the appearance and behavior of the card.

-- `container`: represents a card that acts as a container for other elements.
+- `container`: Card that acts as a container for other elements.
 It provides a structured layout for content.
-- `action`: represents a card with an interactive element, such as a button, that triggers an action when clicked.
+- `action`: Card with an interactive element, such as a button, that triggers an action when clicked.
-- `selection`: represents a card that can be selected or clicked to perform a specific action.
+- `selection`: Card that can be selected or clicked to perform a specific action.

 <!--LANDING_BLOCK
 <ExampleBlock